thm-projects/arsnova-vagrant/README.md

 ## Current State

 This box is based on Debian Wheezy and Puppet 3.
 Currently, ARSnova is checked out, built via Maven, and is ready run with Jetty.
-However, the CouchDB is not yet running.

 Get started with the following commands:

 	$ vagrant init fadenb/debian-wheezy-puppet3
 	$ vagrant up
-	$ vagrant ssh

-Initializing and starting the VM might take some time.
-After connecting via SSH you can start ARSnova without any setup:

-	% cd /opt/arsnova-war
-	% mvn jetty:run -Dmobile.path=
+This will create a completely configured VM.
+However, the first start will take quite some time to finish.
+Once the machine is up and running, you can connect with `vagrant ssh`.

 To be continued...